Skip to main content

 Project Implementation Timeline

 As the lead agency of the OCMP, DLCD acts as the main applicant to NOAA for these applications.
-NOAA invites all coastal state management programs to submit up to a total of 3 Letters of Intent for each funding cycle.
-From the submitted LOI's, NOAA invites certain projects to submit a full application.
+NOAA invites all coastal state management programs to submit up to three project recommendations for each funding cycle.
+NOAA then invites certain projects to submit a full application.

 Pre-Application Consultation Meeting with DLCD Requirement

 Pre-Application Consultation Meetings will be scheduled prior to application due dates.
 Exact dates will be released when the funding cycle opens.
-We would like to meet with you to review basic information about your proposed project, and ensure you are proposing an eligible project that will meet NOAA’s funding requirements.
+OCMP/DLCD staff will meet with potential applicants to review basic information about their proposed projects.
+The purpose of this early consultation is to ensure applicants are proposing eligible projects that will meet NOAA’s funding requirements.
 This is also an opportunity for potential applicants to ask OCMP/DLCD staff questions about the funding program and proposal development.

 Grant Guidelines & Application Resources